7 Tips To Choose Your Battles and Fight For What Matters

 3) Go for win-win, not win-lose

-Should you decide to pick the battle, work towards a win-win situation where both of you will emerge victorious.
+Should you decide to take on the battle, create a win-win where both of you will be victorious.

 Some of you may be surprised by my suggestion.
 Why ‘win-win’ and not ‘win-lose’?
 Why help my opponent win? you may think.

 Even though I use “battle” as the analogy, I encourage you to think about your “opponent” as your ally, your friend.
-The reason is simple: When you have a mindset to squash others, you adopt a scarcity mindset that’s rooted in lack — where there must always be a winner and a loser, where there is a lack of opportunities for everyone.
+The reason is simple: When you have a mindset to squash others, you adopt a scarcity mindset that’s rooted in lack — where there must always be a winner and a loser, where one must always supersede another.
+The truth is there are often enough opportunities to go around, and everyone can win together.

 The battle isn’t against your opponent — it’s the conflict.
 If you are frustrated with your boss, talk to him/her and find a way to match both your needs.
 If you’re angry with your partner, don’t try to make things difficult using passive-aggressive methods.
 Talk to him/her and work out your differences, so that both of you can achieve your goals together.
-If you’re angry with your friend but you want to preserve the friendship, talk to him/her and let him/her know your struggles in the friendship.
+If you’re angry with your friend but you want to preserve the friendship, let him/her know your struggles in the friendship and find a solution that works for you and him/her.

 Adopt this win-win mindset for conflicts with anyone.
 Ask yourself: “What is the scenario where everyone will be happy?
 What is the scenario where everyone will win?”
 Then work towards that outcome.